-Thinking about your eventual demise, is not exactly something that people like to spend very much time doing.
-Despite this, planning for the future and the distribution of your assets to loved ones is a necessary part of ensuring that your wishes are carried out in the way that you would like.
+Thinking about your eventual demise is not exactly something that people like to spend very much time doing.
+Despite this, planning for the future and the distribution of your assets to loved ones is necessary.
+Estate Planning is part of ensuring that your wishes are carried out.
+Further, making sure that they are carried out in the way that you would like.
 By creating a clear plan for your final wishes with an attorney, you can ensure that complications are mitigated before they arise.

-You will want to make sure that your loved ones are able to look to your will as a roadmap for settling your estate as swiftly as possible.
-Losing a loved one can be difficult for anyone to contend with, by having a will in place, they will have the ability to spend time grieving rather than deciphering how you would have liked your assets divided.
+You will want to make sure that your loved ones are able to look to your will as a roadmap.
+This helps settle your estate as swiftly as possible.
+Losing a loved one can be difficult for anyone to contend with.
+By having a will in place, they will have the ability to spend time grieving.
+Not deciphering how you would have liked your assets divided.

 Contentious Familial Situations

-At times, family can become estranged from one another.
-Disagreements or tensions can arise that make family relationship complicated.
-Sometimes, when a person passes away without a will in place, family members will fight over your possessions.
+At times, a family can become estranged from one another.
+Disagreements or tensions can complicate family relationships.
+Sometimes family members will fight over parents’ possessions.
 This can range from money, to valuables but also family heirlooms.
 Grief can cause people to behave irrationally.
-They may be looking to hold onto things you once held dear as a way for them to keep your memory alive.
+They may be looking to hold onto things you once held dear.
+This is a common way for them to keep your memory alive.
 By having an attorney draft your will, you can have a clear path to guide loved ones after you pass away.

-Here are some examples of situations that are likely to cause heightened feuds within a family when a loved one passes away:
+Here are some examples of situations that cause family feuds when a loved one passes away:

 Giving a beneficiary a portion of their inheritance before you die but not others in your family who stand to inherit assets.
 Be clear in your will if this was actually the case.

-You may want to make sure that you identify only one person to hold the responsibility of trustee.
-By appointing two or more people to manage your will, you put them at risk of disagreeing or fighting over how the estate should be managed.
+You may want to make sure that you identify only one person to hold the responsibility of the trustee.
+By appointing two or more people to manage your will increases the risk of conflict.

 If you are married a second time, or later in life, you will want to outline clearly who stands to inherit what.
 ALWAYS update your estate plan or will after any changes in marital status.

-You will want to make sure that you are clear which of your assets can be sold and which you expect beneficiaries to cherish.
-Family members who are destitute or are in need of money are more likely to sell things that you would like to keep in your family.
+You will want to make sure that you are clear which of your assets can be sold.
+Further, be clear if something should not be sold.
+Family members who are in need of money may sell things that you would prefer preserved.